 Appealing the Relocation Assistance Determination

 A landlord or tenant may appeal the relocation assistance determination within 15 days of the issuance of the relocation assistance determination.
 Appeal reasons may include a tenant’s eligibility for higher levels of relocation assistance based on the tenant’s income, age, length of tenancy, family status or disability.
-The fee to file an appeal is $200 per rental unit to cover the administrative costs of the appeal hearing.
-There is a low income exemption waiver for the $200 appeal fee.
+There is a fee to file an appeal per rental unit to cover the administrative costs of the appeal hearing.
+There is a low income exemption waiver for the appeal fee.
 To qualify for an exemption from the appeal filing fee, the applicant’s annual household earnings must be no more than 50 percent of the median income in the Los Angeles area.
-If you do not qualify for an exemption, you must submit the $200 filing fee before an appeal can be scheduled.
+If you do not qualify for an exemption, you must submit the filing fee before an appeal can be scheduled.

 Tenant Relocation Assistance Program Fees

 Program fees must be paid to HCIDLA by landlords seeking to evict tenants from RSO units for no-fault reasons, as well as landlords who issue a Notice to Terminate Tenancy for any rental unit in the City of Los Angeles for a condo conversion or demolition.
 Through the Tenant Relocation Assistance Program, the HCIDLA contracts with a relocation services consultant to assist displaced tenants in relocating to new housing.
 No-fault evictions in RSO units also require the filing of a Landlord Declaration of Intent to Evict with the HCIDLA.

 Relocation assistance payments must be made available to the tenant within 15 days of service of the written notice to terminate tenancy (move-out).
 Landlords may elect to pay the relocation assistance through an escrow account rather than provide the full relocation amount on the 15th day.

 For current relocation assistance amounts, please view HCIDLA’s Relocation Assistance Bulletin.